Emq17/Network-Security-Groups-and-Inspecting-Network-Protocols/README.md

 <img src="https://i.imgur.com/Ua7udoS.png" alt="Traffic Examination"/>
 </p>

-<h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
+<h1 align="center">Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>

-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+- In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />

 >**Note***
 >_This tutorial uses materials created in the previous demonstration, ["Let's Create Resource Groups and Deploy a Virtual Machine Together!"](https://github.com/CarlosAlvarado0718/Virtual-Machine)_